Network Architecture Review

 Network Architecture Review: Best Used

-- When significant changes are planned or made to the network and assurance is required that the necessary security controls are in place to address said changes; and,
+- When you are planning or have made significant changes to the network or key applications and require assurance that the necessary security controls are in place to address said changes; and,

-- When assurance is required that new/increased information technology risks relating to external changes (e.g., deployment of a new application, compliance with a new law/regulation) are mitigated to an acceptable level.
+- When you require assurance that new/increased information technology risks relating to external changes (e.g., deployment of a new application, compliance with a new law/regulation, migration to the cloud (IaaS/SaaS/PaaS) are mitigated to an acceptable level.